Pope Pius X: Catechism of Saint Pius X

 Gala Berlin produced in Rome by the Casalini brothers, renowned carriage manufacturers, during the papacy of Pius IX, whose coat of arms is painted on both doors.
 As shown by the emblems of Pius IX and Pius X, painted on the right and left doors, respectively, the carriage was used during various pontificates until the beginning of the twentieth century.

-In his 1905 letter Acerbo nimis, Pius X mandated the establishment of the Confraternity of Christian Doctrine (catechism class) in every parish in the world, and he extolled cathetical training as a method of religious teaching.
+In his 1905 letter Acerbo nimis, Pius X mandated the establishment of the Confraternity of Christian Doctrine (catechism class) in every parish in the world, and he extolled catechetical training as a method of religious teaching.

 The Catechism of Pius X is his realisation of a simple, plain, brief, popular catechism for uniform use throughout the whole world; it was used in the ecclesiastical province of Rome and for some years in other parts of Italy; it was not, however, prescribed for use throughout the universal Church.
 It was issued in 1908 in Italian as Catechismo della dottrina Cristiana, Pubblicato per Ordine del Sommo Pontifice San Pio X. An English translation (Catechism of Saint Pius X) runs to 115 pages.

 Pope Benedict XVI praised its "simplicity of exposition and depth of content.
 Also because of this, Pius X's catechism might have friends in the future."
 Asked in 2003 whether the almost 100-year-old work was still valid, Cardinal Joseph Ratzinger said: "The faith as such is always the same.
 Hence the Catechism of Saint Pius X always preserves its value.
 Whereas ways of transmitting the contents of the faith can change instead.
 And hence one may wonder whether the Catechism of Saint Pius X can in that sense still be considered valid today."

-The Society of Saint Pius X (SSPX), a canonically irregular, traditionalist fraternity, recommends the Catechism of Saint Pius X over the 1992 Catechism of the Catholic Church.
+The Society of Saint Pius X (SSPX), an excommunicated traditionalist fraternity, recommends the Catechism of Saint Pius X over the 1992 Catechism of the Catholic Church.